 Out of the many emails that arrived in your inbox today, how many did you open?
 Is your answer “just a few”?
 Consider the reason why you did not open the rest.
 They could have had great content.
 But you chose to ignore them because they were not quite relevant to you.
 Isn’t that correct?

-So here are 6 easy to follow tips to help you increase the Return On Investment (ROI) from your email campaigns:
+So, here are 6 easy to follow tips to help you increase the Return On Investment (ROI) from your email campaigns:

 Suppose you create a great email with a responsive template, appropriate design, and convincing content.
 But you send it to the wrong person.
-Will that bring drive in lead to your business?
+Will that bring drive lead to your business?
 The truth is that it won’t even get opened.

 This is why context is such an important part of email marketing.
-The recipients will not open your mail unless they provide any value to them.
+The recipients of your email campaigns will not open your mail unless they provide any value to them.
 Recipients scan their inbox with not much attention.
 So if the email you have sent to the subscribers does not seem important to them at a glance, then they will ignore it.
 Include the problem you wish to solve in your subject line itself.
 Do not save the best for the last or you may end up going unnoticed.

 You can divide your email list based on the following: